jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 * **Debug trace** - Debug log.
 * **Mail Aliases** - One per line.
 Regex patterns allowed.
 List each email address (minimum 1)
 * **IMAP options** - One per line.
 Warning: overrides global (configuration file) IMAP options completely!
 Currently not available when using OAuth2.
+* **Disable authenticator** - Legacy implementation.
+Disable one or more authenticators: GSSAPI, NTLM, PLAIN.
+None specified by default.
+This may be necessary in rare use cases when Kerberos issues arise.

 ## Hints